Lie Group Variational Collision Integrators for a Class of Hybrid Systems: Numerical Experiments

 Both short-term and long-term energy behaviors are shown for our hybrid systems in Figure \ref{fig:energyerr_plots}.
 For Case I and Case II, short-term energy behaviors are shown to illustrate how collisions affect the conservation properties.
 In particular, the red-dashed lines in both figures indicate the times of the impacts, and we see that the trend of the absolute energy errors shift after each impact; however, the magnitude of the error about each collision is essentially the same, so the jump conditions $\tilde{F}_{\jump}$ still produce near energy conservation in the same manner as the discrete flow away from impacts.

 We also explore the long-term energy behaviors in Case III and Case IV with $10^5$ integration steps; there are roughly $806$ collisions that occur in Case III and roughly $652$ collisions in Case IV.
 Overall, the LGCVI exhibits good long-time near energy conservation; however, there is a drift in both absolute energy errors, which is attributed to the numerous collisions in each hybrid system.
 This is the case because the discrete Lagrangian variational mechanics away from the collisions uses a fixed timestep $h$, and preserves a modified Hamiltonian up to an exponentially small error for exponentially long times by virtue of backward error analysis.
-However, the modified Hamiltonian is an asymptotic expansion in the timestep $h$, and a different timestep is taken during collisions in order to resolve the collision time accurately.
-This results in the preservation of a slightly different modified Hamiltonian, which results in a small energy drift after each collision.
+However, the modified Hamiltonian is an asymptotic expansion in $h$, and a different $h$ is taken during collisions in order to resolve the collision time accurately.
+Hence, a slightly different modified Hamiltonian is preserved, resulting in a small energy drift after each collision.

 Interestingly, we observe that this drift in energy appears to be roughly monotonic; otherwise, the absolute energy error plots would have negative trends for long periods of time as well.
 This could be the consequence of our use of the bisection method to resolve the collision time and our bias in choosing a configuration that is admissible, so we choose an approximation such that $\Phi(\bm{x}_i,R_i) \approx 0$ is always positive.